joachim-n/dorgflow/README.md

 issue, it will also download them and make commits for them.
 So you'll have something like this:

       * (12345-fix-bug) Patch from Drupal.org.
-File: 12345-4.fix-bug.patch; fid 99999.
+Comment: 4; file: 12345-4.fix-bug.patch; fid 99999.
 Automatic commit by dorgflow.
       * Patch from Drupal.org.
-File: 12345-1.fix-bug.permissions-author.patch; fid 88888.
+Comment: 2; file: 12345-1.fix-bug.permissions-author.patch; fid 88888.
 Automatic commit by dorgflow.
      /
     * (8.3.x) Issue 11111 by whoever.
     * Issue 22222 by whoever.

 The branch name is formed from the issue number and title: 12345-fix-bug.
-Each automatic patch commit gives you the patch filename and file entity ID (the file's comment index is not yet available from drupal.org's REST API; this is on the roadmap!).
+Each automatic patch commit gives you:
+  - the index number of the comment the file was added with,
+  - the patch filename,
+  - the patch file's entity ID.

 You can now start work on your own fix to the issue!